mmarkin/GeoIP/README.md

 Setting it to false or leaving it blank will not print the results.<br><br>
 The results struct has the following members:<br>
 latitude - a float value
-longitude a float value<br>
+longitude - a float value>
-country - a 24-byte character array<br>
+country - a 24-byte character array
-region - a 24-byte character array<br>
+region - a 24-byte character array
 city - a 24-byte character array<br>        ;
 timezone - a 24-byte character array<br>
 offset an integer value with the local time zone's UTC offset in hours and minutes (eg. -1130 means -11 hours, 30 minutes)<br>